drishya-nair/CertivoTakeHomeTest/DESIGN_DECISIONS.md

 **Why**: This is a small assessment project where the primary goal is to demonstrate authentication flow, JWT implementation, and security patterns rather than production-ready credential management.
 Hardcoded credentials eliminate database setup complexity and allow evaluators to immediately test the authentication system without additional infrastructure requirements.

 **Implementation**:
-- User credentials stored as hardcoded objects in `AuthController`
+- User credentials stored in environment variables (`DEMO_USER`, `DEMO_PASS`)
+- Default values hardcoded in `env.ts` for immediate testing
-- Password hashing using SHA-256 with salt for demonstration purposes
+- Password hashing using SHA-256 with constant-time comparison for security
 - No database persistence or user management features
 - Simple credential lookup for authentication
 - Clear documentation of production security requirements